-Sponsored Post: This post was sponsored by the Libman Company, but the content and opinions expressed here are my own.
+Sponsored Post: This post, sharing my tips and tricks for keeping the house clean with two dogs, was sponsored by the Libman Company.
+The content and opinions expressed here are my own.

 I’m a little bit of a neat freak.
 My sanity and the cleanliness of my home are intricately interwoven: I need a clean, tidy space to feel calm and relaxed and, when I’m stressed, I clean.
 I don’t actually like cleaning though, so I’m always looking for ways to make cleaning easier.

 Meanwhile, I’m convinced that my two pups conspire to make it more difficult!

 I love where I live, but sometimes having Lake Superior in our backyard makes life messier.
 Our lawn sort of flows right into the lake with a rocky shore that’s been submerged (thanks to super high water levels), but there’s one spot where we access the lake that’s sandy and that little niche just beckons Hynda and Szuka, who often run down there for a drink of water, end up getting soaked, and then try to get back into the house sopping wet.
 Living in the country, my two girls also love romping through the woods and tackling each other in the gravel driveway, just mushing as much dirt and muck into their (lake dampened) paws as possible.
 Szuka is a lady, but Hynda will also roll in anything gross she finds: fox poop, bear poop, deer poop, goose poop… She’s had many impromptu baths this summer!